harrytruman/elk-ansible/README.md

   5. Identify configuration changes
   6. Automate troubleshooting and remediation

-Most importantly, this role is the starting point to creating a full-blown inventory CMDB for Tower.
+Most importantly, this role is the starting point to creating a full-blown inventory CMDB for AAP.

 ![ELK Architecture](elk.png)